My present-moment meditation script will help you to develop present-moment mindfulness and to increase your focus.

-Mindfulness is imperative for both health and happiness.
-Research shows that focusing the mind on the present moment (being mindful) has numerous health benefits including: reducing stress and anxiety, reducing negative emotions, boosting positive emotions, and making us more productive .
+Mindfulness is the practice of focusing the mind on the present moment without judgment.
+It is imperative for both health and happiness.
+Research from Emily K. Lindsa et. al. [University of Pittsburgh] shows that focusing the mind on the present moment (being mindful) has numerous health benefits including reducing stress and anxiety, reducing negative emotions, boosting positive emotions, and making us more productive .

 In this short meditation session, you will train your mind to focus on the present moment.
 And you might also like to try my 40 Mindfulness Exercises.

 Note: If you are new to mindfulness, you’ll probably want to read my beginners guide to mindfulness meditation.